 But how were the biblical books composed and what can be said about the literary style of the Bible’s exquisite prose and poetry?
 Biblical scholar Gary Rendsburg, a specialist in ancient Israel and Egypt and medieval Hebrew manuscripts, explores how the ancient Israelite literati conveyed their message to the people who consumed the literature that eventually found its way into the canonical Biblical text.

 He discusses how ancient wordsmiths used every device imaginable—wordplay, alliteration, repetition and variation, dialect representation, and more—to engage their audiences.
 He also discusses how texts were performed or presented orally, enabling people to listen to the text.

 Rendsburg leads a literary journey back in time, imagining ourselves as listeners to the poets, prophets, and storytellers of ancient Israel.

-His book How the Bible Is Written (Hendrickson) is available for sale and signing.
+His book How the Bible Is Written (Hendrickson) is available for sale.

 UPDATED PATRON INFORMATION

 - Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.